 This article introduces how to resize partition in Windows Server 2016 without losing data.
-Resize Server 2016 partitions with Disk Management and the safest partitioning software.
+Resize partitions with Disk Management and the safest partitioning software.

 Resize partition means change the size of allocated partition, of course without losing data.
-To resize partition on Windows Server 2016, there are 2 options: run native Disk Management tool or third party partitioning software.
+To resize partition on Windows 2016 server, there are 2 options: run native Disk Management tool or third party partitioning software.
 Disk Management is safe in most cases but it has many limitations, 3rd-party software is much more powerful but it may cause system and/or data damage.

 This article introduces how to resize Server 2016 partitions with both Disk Management and the safest software.
 Follow corresponding method according to your own disk partition type and structure.

-To help resize volume on Server 2016, Microsoft provides Shrink Volume and Extend Volume functionalities in native Disk Management tool.
-Shrink Volume is used to decrease NTFS partition and create new.
-Extend Volume is used to increase NTFS partition by deleting the right contiguous volume.
-Both operations can be done without rebooting server, but if you want to extend a partition by shrinking another one with Disk Management, it is impossible, learn why.
+To help resize volume on Server 2016, Microsoft provides Shrink Volume and Extend Volume functions in native Disk Management tool.
+Shrink Volume is used to decrease partition and make Unallocated space.
+Extend Volume is used to increase partition size when there's contiguous Unallocated space on the right.
+Both functions support NTFS partition only.
+With Disk Management, it is easy to resize partition, the problem is, it cannot extend partition by shrinking another one.

 - Press Windows and X together on the keyboard and click Disk Management in the list.